Linuxfabrik/lfops/roles/nextcloud/README.md

 ## Mandatory Requirements

-* Install Apache and a vHost for Nextcloud.
+* Install Apache and provide a vHost for Nextcloud.
 This can be done using the [linuxfabrik.lfops.apache_httpd](https://github.com/Linuxfabrik/lfops/tree/main/roles/apache_httpd) role.
-* Install MariaDB.
+* Install MariaDB 10+.
 This can be done using the [linuxfabrik.lfops.mariadb_server](https://github.com/Linuxfabrik/lfops/tree/main/roles/mariadb_server) role.
-* Install PHP.
+* Install PHP 7+.
 This can be done using the [linuxfabrik.lfops.php](https://github.com/Linuxfabrik/lfops/tree/main/roles/php) role.

+If you use [setup_nextcloud](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/setup_nextcloud.yml), this is automatically done for you.

 ## Optional Requirements

 * Install Redis.
 This can be done using the [linuxfabrik.lfops.redis](https://github.com/Linuxfabrik/lfops/tree/main/roles/redis) role.
 * Install Collabora.
 This can be done using the [linuxfabrik.lfops.collabora](https://github.com/Linuxfabrik/lfops/tree/main/roles/collabora) role.
-* Install Coturn (for Nextcloud Talk).
+* Install Coturn for Nextcloud Talk.
 This can be done using the [linuxfabrik.lfops.coturn](https://github.com/Linuxfabrik/lfops/tree/main/roles/coturn) role.

+If you use [setup_nextcloud](https://github.com/Linuxfabrik/lfops/blob/main/playbooks/setup_nextcloud.yml), this is automatically done for you.

 ## Tags